-DBRS operational risk assessment procedures for servicers of European Structured Finance (ESF) products, including Residential Mortgage-Backed Securities (RMBS), Asset-Backed Securities (ABS), loans to Small- and Medium-sized Enterprises (SME) and Covered Bonds (CVB), are designed to evaluate the quality of the parties that administer and manage the loans, receivables and/ or leases about to be securitised or that have previously been securitised in a transaction rated by DBRS.
-The review process may also be extended to back-up servicers (BUS), although the scope and depth of the review is linked to the type of stand-by arrangement and/or contingency plans, as well as the servicing expertise of the named BUS, where applicable.
+DBRS operational risk assessment procedures for servicers of European Structured Finance (ESF) products, including Residential Mortgage-Backed Securities (RMBS), Asset-Backed Securities (ABS) and loans to Small- and Medium-sized Enterprises (SME), as well as Covered Bonds (CVB), are designed to evaluate the quality of the parties that administer and manage the loans, receivables and/or leases about to be securitised or that have previously been securitized in a transaction rated by DBRS.
+The review process may also be extended to backup servicers (BUS), although the scope and depth of the review is linked to the type of standby arrangement and/or contingency plans, as well as the servicing expertise of the named BUS, where applicable.
 While DBRS does not assign formal ratings to these processes, it does conduct operational risk reviews to determine if a servicer is acceptable and incorporates the results of the review into the rating process.

-DBRS typically begins the initial servicer review process by sending a questionnaire to the company that outlines the topics to be covered during discussions with management, which includes a list of documents to be provided, such as organisational charts, financial statements and presentations regarding the servicer's operations (Appendices 1 to 13).
-In instances where DBRS determines that the servicer is below average, and potentially unable to meet its servicing obligations, issuers may incorporate certain structural enhancements into a proposed transaction, such as additional credit support, dynamic triggers or the presence of a back-up servicer in order for DBRS to be able to rate the transaction.
+DBRS typically begins the initial servicer review process by sending a questionnaire to the company that outlines the topics to be covered during discussions with management, which includes a list of documents to be provided, such as organisational charts, financial statements and presentations regarding the servicer's operations (Appendices 1 through 11).
+In instances where DBRS determines that the servicer is below average, and potentially unable to meet its servicing obligations, issuers may incorporate certain structural enhancements into a proposed transaction, such as additional credit support, dynamic triggers or the presence of a backup servicer in order for DBRS to be able to rate the transaction.

 DBRS may also conduct periodic reviews of the servicer as part of the ongoing monitoring of outstanding transactions.
-The reviews are intended to inform DBRS of any changes that have taken place since the last operational risk review, especially highlighting material changes to the operation or its management.
+The reviews are intended to inform DBRS of any changes that have taken place since the last operational risk review, especially highlighting any material changes to the operation or its management.
 Relevant findings from the update review may be incorporated into the rating and surveillance process, as warranted.

-In cases when the servicer or its parent is publicly or privately rated at below investment grade, or if DBRS believes that the servicer's weak financial condition may result in a servicing transfer event triggered by an insolvency event, issuers may incorporate a warm or hot back-up servicer as a transaction counterparty and/or devise a detailed contingency plan to ensure the uninterrupted continuation of servicing throughout the life of the transaction.
-The suitability of the back-up arrangement and/or contingency plan may be assessed as part of the rating process and can vary depending on various factors, including, but not limited to, the asset class, sector, jurisdiction, historical performance and the overall structure of the securitisation or covered bond programme.
+In cases when the servicer or its parent is publicly or privately rated at below investment grade, or if DBRS believes that the servicer's weak financial condition may result in a servicing transfer event triggered by an insolvency event, issuers may incorporate a warm or hot backup servicer as a transaction counterparty and/or devise a detailed contingency plan to ensure the uninterrupted continuation of servicing throughout the life of the transaction.
+The suitability of the backup arrangement and/or contingency plan may be assessed as part of the rating process and can vary depending on various factors, including, but not limited to, the asset class, sector, jurisdiction, historical performance and the overall structure of the securitisation or covered bond programme.

-Reasons for the inclusion of a warm back-up servicer include but are not limited to: the company being up for sale, key senior management having recently departed, lines of credit not being renewed or having more restrictive covenants placed upon them, or delinquency levels trending upward and causing concern about potentially hitting servicing transfer triggers in a transaction.
-Certain reasons for the inclusion of a hot back-up servicer include but are not limited to: a servicer being relatively new to the servicing business, lacking experience servicing the product being securitised, having a limited number of loans in its portfolio, or the servicer or its parent being a below-investment-grade-rated entity.
+Some reasons for the inclusion of a warm backup servicer could be: the company is up for sale, senior management recently departed, lines of credit were not renewed or now have more restrictive covenants, or delinquency levels are trending upward and there is concern about potentially hitting servicing transfer triggers in a transaction.
+Certain reasons for the inclusion of a hot backup servicer could be: if a servicer is relatively new to the servicing business, lacks experience servicing the product being securitized, has a limited number of loans in its portfolio or the servicer or its parent is a below-investment-grade-rated entity.